Common Name(s): European beech, common beech

 Common Uses: Lumber, veneer, flooring, boatbuilding, furniture, cabinetry, musical instruments (piano pinblocks), plywood, and turned objects.

 Comments: Beech is an important and widely-used hardwood in Europe.
 Its hardness, wear-resistance, strength, and excellent bending capabilities—coupled with its low price—make this hardwood a mainstay for many European woodworkers.
-Depending on soil conditions, European Beech can grow to very large sizes, and wide, long lumber is commonly available for use.
+Given the right soil conditions, European beech trees can grow to very large sizes, and wide, long lumber is commonly available for use.